enso-org/enso/doc/syntax/specification/syntax.md

 it is expected that you have read the above-linked document on the type-system design as well.

+Additionally, this document will colloquially refer to the left and right hand sides of the type ascription operator `:` as the 'term' and 'type' levels, respectively.
+In reality, there is no separation between the two in Enso, but it is a useful way of thinking about things when discussing type signatures.

 ### Type Signatures
-Enso allows users to provide explicit type signatures for values through use of the type attribution operator `:`.
+Enso allows users to provide explicit type signatures for values through use of the type ascription operator `:`.
 The expression `a : b` says that the value `a` has the type `b` attributed to it.

 ```ruby